Methanol, Hooch Tragedies and Illicit Liquor Chemistry

 The lethal dose of methanol varies substantially with metabolic state and concurrent ethanol consumption.
 In the absence of ethanol (which competitively inhibits ADH and slows methanol metabolism), as little as 1 mL/kg body weight (approximately 70 mL in an adult) can be lethal.
 The minimum blinding dose is approximately 0.1 mL/kg.
 These figures assume no treatment; ethanol therapy or fomepizole (the competitive ADH inhibitor, 4-methylpyrazole) dramatically increase the survivable methanol dose by blocking the metabolic conversion to formate.

 The 2009 Gujarat tragedy (136 deaths, Ahmedabad) unfolded over three days.
-A consignment of illicit liquor distributed from three localities in the city -- Behrampura, Vatva, and Odhav -- was traced by the forensic investigation to a still site in Vatva that had blended industrial denatured spirit (containing methanol as a denaturant at approximately 5 per cent by volume) with locally distilled fermented mahua and cane-sugar wash.
+A consignment of illicit liquor distributed from three localities in the city, Behrampura, Vatva, and Odhav, was traced by the forensic investigation to a still site in Vatva that had blended industrial denatured spirit (containing methanol as a denaturant at approximately 5 per cent by volume) with locally distilled fermented mahua and cane-sugar wash.
 The Gujarat FSL analysis of recovered bottles found methanol concentrations of 15 to 40 per cent by volume in the implicated samples.
 Post-mortem blood methanol levels in the victims ranged from 80 to over 400 mg/100 mL, with the highest values associated with the shortest survival times.
-No ethanol was detected in the vitreous humour of several victims -- a finding consistent with late-stage post-mortem sampling when ethanol had been metabolised but methanol remained.
+No ethanol was detected in the vitreous humour of several victims, a finding consistent with late-stage post-mortem sampling when ethanol had been metabolised but methanol remained.

 The 2015 Mumbai Malvani tragedy (102 deaths, Malvani area of Malad West) involved a similar mechanism: country liquor sold through unlicensed vendors in a densely populated working-class neighbourhood was found to contain methanol at approximately 20 per cent by volume.
 Maharashtra FSL analysis identified the source as industrial denatured spirit rerouted through an illicit supply chain.
 A unique feature of the Malvani investigation was the use of congener fingerprinting: the fusel oil profile (amyl alcohols, isoamyl alcohol, propanol, butanol) in the implicated samples was compared across multiple seized bottles to establish batch linkage and trace the supply chain to a single still site.

 The US Prohibition era parallel is instructive for policy and forensic history.
 Between 1920 and 1933, the Volstead Act prohibited beverage alcohol but allowed industrial alcohol for manufacturing uses.
 To prevent industrial alcohol from being consumed, the US Treasury Department mandated that industrial alcohol be denatured with methanol at 2 to 10 per cent by volume.
 Bootleggers acquired denatured industrial alcohol and attempted to remove the methanol by re-distillation, but simple pot-still re-distillation cannot completely separate methanol (boiling point 64.7°C) from ethanol (boiling point 78.4°C) because the difference in boiling points allows only partial separation.
 Denatured re-distilled spirit thus retained substantial methanol.
-The historian Deborah Blum documented in "The Poisoner's Handbook" (2010) that the Treasury Department was aware of the methanol deaths (estimated at 10,000 over the Prohibition period) and continued the denaturing policy deliberately, viewing deaths among illicit drinkers as an acceptable enforcement deterrent.
+Deborah Blum documented in "The Poisoner's Handbook" (2010) that the Treasury Department was aware of the methanol deaths, estimated at 10,000 over the Prohibition period, and continued the denaturing policy deliberately, treating deaths among illicit drinkers as an acceptable enforcement deterrent.
 New York City's medical examiner Charles Norris and toxicologist Alexander Gettler produced the forensic methanol analyses that documented the scale of the policy's lethality.

 In the Czech Republic, a 2012 illicit spirits crisis (47 deaths, several hundred hospitalisations) was triggered by counterfeit bottles of legal brands containing up to 30 per cent methanol.
-The government's emergency response included a blanket temporary ban on the sale of all spirits above 20% ABV across the country -- a measure unprecedented in modern European excise law -- and the introduction of mandatory government stamps on all spirits bottles.
+The government's emergency response included a blanket temporary ban on the sale of all spirits above 20% ABV across the country, a measure unprecedented in modern European excise law, and the introduction of mandatory government stamps on all spirits bottles.

 The analytical workflow for suspected methanol poisoning samples in a forensic toxicology laboratory follows the same broad structure as ethanol analysis, with three additions.
 First, the calibration range is extended downward: methanol concentrations as low as 5 to 10 mg/100 mL may be toxicologically significant in the context of optic nerve damage, and the calibration must cover this range.
 Second, the chromatographic conditions are optimised to resolve methanol from acetone, acetaldehyde, and isopropanol, which may all be present in a diabetic or post-mortem sample.
 Third, dual-column confirmation is mandatory: the methanol peak must be confirmed on both DB-ALC1 and DB-ALC2 before a quantitative result is reported.

 The methanol-to-ethanol ratio is an additional forensic indicator.
-In legitimate distilled spirits produced by standard fermentation and pot-still or continuous distillation, methanol is a minor congener produced by pectin hydrolysis during fermentation, present at concentrations of 50 to 500 mg/L (not mg/100 mL blood -- these are beverage concentrations).
+In legitimate distilled spirits produced by standard fermentation and pot-still or continuous distillation, methanol is a minor congener produced by pectin hydrolysis during fermentation, present at concentrations of 50 to 500 mg/L (not mg/100 mL blood, these are beverage concentrations).
 In a lethal hooch sample, the methanol concentration may be 10,000 to 100,000 mg/L (1 to 10 per cent by volume), an immediately apparent anomaly.
 Even at forensic sampling, where concentrations are diluted by body water distribution, blood methanol levels above 20 mg/100 mL in the absence of occupational methanol exposure are indicative of illicit poisoning.

 | Parameter | Methanol | Ethanol |